Rubyfi/method-specialization-sketch-for-Jikes-RVM/README.md

 The implementation in this repository is much less sophisticated and more buggy, of course.
 It provides parameter profiling of baseline compiled application methods on IA32 32-bit via listeners and allows specialization of methods on exactly one non-receiver parameter method.

+Notes on the implementation
+* both parameter profiling and specialization are deactivated by default and must be switched on with flags
+* parameter profiling only supports 32-bit Linux IA32-baseline compiled methods; everything else (including opt-compiled methods) is unsupported
+* the implementation lacks useful heuristics for choosing the parameter to specialize on
+* the specialization implementation doesn't work with tail recursion elimination
+* the specialization implementation doesn't allow combining a thread-local invocation specialization and specialization on a method parameter
+* method specialization is implemented directly in BC2IR.
+It would probably better to do this in a separate compiler phase.
+* the synchronization of the listeners is too coarse

 # Building
 Works the same as a normal Jikes RVM.

 If you're building with require.rvm-unit-tests=true, please note that I've added specialization tests to OptTestHarnessTest.
 This has significantly increased the runtime for that test.
 For example, on prototype-opt on an old IA32 machine, the OptTestHarnessTest alone might take 1 minute.

 # License
 The code is provided to you under the Eclipse Public License, the same license that the Jikes RVM uses.